souffle-lang/souffle-lang.github.io/pages/docs/functors.md

 ### Type Name

-Souffle has pre-defined types such as `number`, `symbol`, `unsigned`, and `float`.
+Soufflé has pre-defined types such as `number`, `symbol`, `unsigned`, and `float`.
 Used-defined types have a name.
 If a type has been defined in a component, the type can be still accessed outside the component using a qualified name.

 ![Type Name](https://souffle-lang.github.io/img/type_name.svg)
 ```ebnf